Landlord Guides · Last updated 3 June 2026

 Quick Summary

-• Net yields after all costs are typically 2.5 to 3.5%
+• Net yields after all costs typically land at 2.5 to 3.5%

-• The best yields come from smaller units (studios and 1-beds) in central locations
+• The best returns come from smaller units (studios and 1-beds) in central locations

-• Service charges eat into returns more than most landlords expect, often £2,000 to £5,000 per year
+• Service charges are a major overhead, often £2,000 to £5,000 per year depending on the development

 The Yield Reality Check

-Property agents in Gibraltar will tell you yields are "attractive" and "competitive."
-Let us look at what landlords actually take home.
+Property agents in Gibraltar will tell you yields are attractive and competitive.
+Here is what landlords actually take home once the costs are counted.

 The maths is straightforward: annual rent divided by property value equals gross yield.
-But the gap between gross yield (the headline number) and net yield (what actually hits your bank account) is where most landlords get a nasty surprise.
+The gap between gross yield (the headline number) and net yield (what actually reaches your bank account) is where most landlords get a surprise.
+In Gibraltar, that gap is significant because of the service charges attached to modern apartment blocks.

 Gross Yields by Area

-Area Avg 2-Bed Price Avg Monthly Rent Gross Yield
+Area Typical 2-Bed Price Typical Monthly Rent Gross Yield

-Gross yields cluster around the 4.5 to 5% mark across Gibraltar.
+Gross yields cluster between 4.3 and 4.5% across Gibraltar, consistent with the overall market range of 3.5 to 4.5% (as of 2026 published market data).
 The variation between areas is smaller than most people expect.
-Premium locations command higher rents, but the purchase prices are proportionally higher too.
-The gross yield equalisation effect means location choice should be driven by tenant demand and capital growth expectations, not yield chasing.
+Premium marina locations command higher rents, but purchase prices are proportionally higher too.
+Location choice should be driven by tenant demand and long-term capital growth expectations rather than chasing a fraction of a percentage point in gross yield.

 The Costs That Kill Net Yield

-This is where the fantasy meets reality.
+This is where numbers meet reality.
 Here is what comes off the top of your rental income:

 Service Charges